 In The Most Amazing Dinosaur, all Wilfred (a rat) wants is a place to rest during a snowstorm.
 Little does he know that he will fall into a full-blown adventure involving a night in the museum, the snobby museum director, new friends, and a dinosaur skeleton.
 It’s a fun story for kids 5 and up, illustrated with Stevenson’s signature pen-and-ink drawings accompanied by watercolor splashes.
 This book is also great to celebrate Dinosaur Day on May 15th.

-May 19 – The Gardener, Sarah Stewart (Plant a Vegetable Garden Day)
+May 19 – The Gardener, Sarah Stewart (Plant Something Day)

-Today’s a great day to read books about gardens, planting, and seeds because it’s World’s Plant a Vegetable Garden Day.
+Today’s a great day to read books about gardens, planting, and seeds because it’s Plant Something Day.
 Do you plant a vegetable garden with your kids?
 It’s one of my favorite things to do!

 May 20 – The First Strawberries: a Cherokee Story, retold by Joseph Bruchac (Pick Strawberries Day)